-One of the best way to ensure continuous content success is through repurposing content – across asset types, campaigns, personas and target markets.
-Indeed, marketers must consider repurposing content one of the most important drivers of content marketing ROI.
+One of the best ways to ensure continuous content success is through repurposing content – across asset types, campaigns, personas and target markets – and then syndicating that content across various channels.

-Here are six repurposing practices that maximize content ROI.
+Here are six repurposing examples that maximize content ROI.

-There are many more influencers than ever in a B2B purchase decision.
+There are many more decision makers than ever in a B2B purchase decision.
 You can appeal to multiple influencers with the same content because they’ll share many of the same questions.
 What often varies between differing personas is perspective or pain points.

-For example, I’ve been working on content focused on lead velocity a lot recently.
-Lead velocity definitions and challenges don’t change across personas, but the ways in which slow velocity affects different individuals in an organization differs substantially – it can mean skewed analytics for marketing ops, while for sales it results in fewer won deals.
+For example, if you're working on content focused on lead velocity, the definitions and challenges don’t change across personas, but the ways in which slow velocity affects different individuals in an organization differs substantially.
+Lead velocity can mean skewed analytics for marketing ops, while for sales it results in fewer won deals.
 This means that 80% of the content I write on the subject can remain the same when I’m writing to various roles.

 The more you plan content according to differing personas and their top considerations, the more efficiency and ROI you’ll create.